kstatebioinfo/Irys-scaffolding/README.md

 See tutorial lab to run the sewing machine pipeline with sample data https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/master/KSU_bioinfo_lab/stitch/sewing_machine_LAB.md.

 ### assemble_SGE_cluster/AssembleIrysCluster.pl

 **NOTE:** AssembleIrysCluster.pl is no longer supported.
-This workflow has been replaced by `AssembleIrysCluster.pl`.  `AssembleIrysCluster.pl` runs on a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
+This workflow has been replaced by `AssembleIrysXeonPhi.pl`.  `AssembleIrysXeonPhi.pl` runs on a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
 See the following tutorials for details on the new workflow:

 https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/master/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_LAB.md